Hoangbonduy/CAW-KAN/README.md

   ```bash
   bash experiment_scripts/kernel_size/Etth1/etth1_96.sh
   ```
-- **Different Structural Results:** To test different architectures, replace the original files in the `models/` or `layers/` directories with the corresponding variants from `Architectural components/` or `Grid & Factorization/`, and then run the execution scripts as shown above.
+- **Different Structural Results:** To test different architectures, replace the original files in the `models/` or `layers/` directories with the corresponding variants from `model components/` or `layer components/`, and then run the execution scripts as shown above.
 - **Loss Function Variation:** You can change the loss function for appropriate scenarios by modifying the `_select_criterion` method in the experimental scripts.

 ## Acknowledgements